swcarpentry/website/_posts/2016/03/2016-03-08-proposal-instructor-trainees.md

 I think there also needs to be some contribution pathway for people who've completed instructor training but have discovered - belatedly! - that teaching is not for them.
 In order not to waste their training, they could become an organiser/cheerleader.
-We could always use more of those.
+We could always use more of those!

--- Belinda Weaver, Brisbane, Australia